IgorTodorovskiIBM/blog/_posts/2025-08-22-agentic-ai.md

 **Option A (Recommended): Run the Model remotely (in my case my Workstation) with Ollama**

 For the best performance and responsiveness, running the LLM on a local workstation is the ideal choice as long as you have a GPU or Mac M series.
+Choosing the right model is important and will impact how well the automation workflow behaves.

 For simplicity, I am going to install the LLM on my Mac using Ollama.